Presto card: Stage 4 and Presto Next Generation

 The fourth stage of the rollout added Ottawa's OC Transpo, commencing as a soft launch in the second quarter of 2012 and as a full rollout on 18 May 2013.
 It is the only agency to receive the Presto card so far outside the Greater Toronto and Hamilton area.
 This stage involved the initial rollout of Presto Next Generation (PNG).
 OC Transpo's Presto readers are compatible with the Société de transport de l'Outaouais's new Multi farecards and Presto cards are compatible with pass readers on STO buses, thus facilitating transfers between the two.

-Stage Four also marked the extensive rollout of the Presto fare system on the TTC, also using the Presto Next Generation system, while the participating transit systems that had already fully rolled out in the earlier stages were to receive Presto Next Generation cards late in the fourth quarter of 2012.
+Stage Four also marked the extensive rollout of the Presto fare system on the TTC, also using the Presto Next Generation system, while the participating transit systems that had already fully launched Presto in its earlier stages were to receive Presto Next Generation cards late in the fourth quarter of 2012.
 Payment by other means, such as open payment and mobile payment systems, will also be made compatible with this updated version of Presto card.

 Stage Four and Presto Next Generation had been criticized for numerous delays with launching OC Transpo service.
 Metrolinx set 1 July 2012 as the Presto launch date for Ottawa, but in June 2012, it was postponed to 1 February 2013.
 City staff decided to launch Presto in several stages for 2013, the last of which occurred on 18 May 2013.

 The first major addition of Presto on the TTC took place in the fourth quarter of 2014, with the introduction of Presto card machines in several more Toronto subway stations, and the launch of new streetcars equipped with this system (see below).